How Seniors Can Protect Themselves from Financial Abuse?- What is Financial Abuse?

 If it’s difficult to get out of the house, it can be incredibly useful to have a financial planner for you, sit on hold with the bank, and make sure that things get paid in a timely fashion.
 For some seniors, this is even a necessity, as diagnoses such as Alzheimer’s and dementia may make it impossible to take care of themselves alone.

 Having someone handle these for you is an important part of ensuring that you can spend the rest of your life comfortably.
 Without a designated agent, it can be much harder for your family to care for you.
 You’ll have a gatekeeper whose job is to look out for your financial wellbeing.

-Choose Your Agent Carefully!
+How Seniors Can Protect Themselves from Financial Abuse?- Choose Your Agent Carefully!